nicolodalvit/nicolodalvit.github.io/index.md

 ### Work in Progress

-1. "Labor Taxation and Income Risk over the Cycle: a Dynamic Search-and-Matching Approach", with [Julien Pascal](https://julienpascal.github.io/) - (Working paper coming soon).
+1. "**Labor Taxation and Income Risk over the Cycle**", with [Julien Pascal](https://julienpascal.github.io/) - (Working paper coming soon).

     <p align="justify"> <i>Abstract</i>:
     We develop a theoretical framework to evaluate the contribution of different payroll tax schedules to the cyclical behavior of the distribution of individual income shocks along the business cycle.
 We build a dynamic search-and-matching model of the labor market featuring heterogeneous workers, aggregate and idiosyncratic shocks and a non-linear payroll tax schedule.
 We solve the model using perturbation techniques developed in Reiter (2009).
 We estimate the model on Italian administrative data for the period 1980-2012 and use our estimated framework to quantitatively evaluate how different payroll tax schedules can alter the cyclicality of income risk for different types of workers.</p>

-2. "Intra-Firm Hierarchies and Gender Gaps", with Aseem Patel and [Joanne Tan](https://sites.google.com/site/joanneyumintanphd/research).
+2. "**Intra-Firm Hierarchies and Gender Gaps**", with Aseem Patel and [Joanne Tan](https://sites.google.com/site/joanneyumintanphd/research).

 ### Working Papers

-1. "How Social Networks Shape Our Beliefs: A Natural Experiment among Future French Politicians", (2015), with Yann Algan, Quoc-Anh Do, Alexis Le Chapelain, and Yves Zenou.
+1. "**How Social Networks Shape Our Beliefs: A Natural Experiment among Future French Politicians**", (2015), with Yann Algan, Quoc-Anh Do, Alexis Le Chapelain, and Yves Zenou.
 Draft to be finished.

 &nbsp;